Esri/cim-spec/docs/v2/CIMVectorLayers.md

 ## CIMAggregateField
-#### A field holding the result of an aggregation of one or more other field values.
+#### A field holding the result of an aggregation of multiple field values.

 ### CIMFieldDescription